alexcrea/CustomAnvil/README.md

 You can ask, but please note implementing compatibility will be considered as low priority as I work for the plugin on my free time for free.

+### Overriding Too Expensive

+One of the configurations allow displaying price about 40 and removing Too Expensive. \
+By how the minecraft client work: price above 40 can only be displayed green even if the play does not own enough experience level.

+For 1.16.5 and future version (above 1.21.1) you will need ProtocoLib enabled on your server for this feature. \
+You can also wait for an update of the plugin.

+please note that 1.16.5 to 1.17.1 are not officially supported.
+Run at your own risk.

 ### For custom enchantment plugin developers
 For information about the API, please refer to [the Wiki](https://github.com/alexcrea/CustomAnvil/wiki) \
 (Please note that the wiki is currently incomplete)​